GNUnet debian-0.24.3-26-g2202bbd4d

 NULL if we are not currently iterating over peer information.

-static void add_cors_headers(struct MHD_Response *response)
+static void add_cors_headers(struct MHD_Response *resp)

 Add headers to a request indicating that we allow Cross-Origin Resource Sharing.